-It seems clear that had the payload not rotated through sunset, the U of T FTS would have recorded a full set of occultation data, allowing us to compute well-resolved vertical profiles of O3, HCl, N2O, CH4 and CO.
+It seems clear that had the payload not rotated through sunset, the U of T FTS would have recorded data from a full occultation, allowing us to compute well-resolved vertical profiles of O3, HCl, N2O, CH4 and CO.
 The four spectra that were recorded revealed that the instrument functioned well in its high-altitude environment.
 Although no profiles can be computed from the four spectra, slant and vertical columns above the balloon were computed, and were consistent with the corresponding MLS partial columns (Table 5.9).
 The best comparisons with MLS were from the SFIT2 retrievals of the MCT spectra that were apodized with a triangular function.
-Apodization with a triangular function also improved the SNR and the spectral fits (Figures 5.4-5.15).
+Apodization with a triangular function also improved the SNR and the spectral fits (Figures 5.6-5.17).